Herolias/GPU-Miner/README.md

 ```

 ### GPU + CPU Mining
 The newest version of the miner supports GPU + CPU mining.
-To enable it, use
+To enable it make sure to update to version 0.1.0 and use
 ```bash
 python main.py --cpu --workers x
 ```